 Furthermore, in exercising the right to data portability under Article 20 (1) of the GDPR, the data subject has the right to have personal data transmitted directly from one controller to another, provided that this is technically feasible and the rights and freedoms of others are not impaired.

-To assert the right of data transferability, the data subject can contact an employee of Oikos Management GmbH at any time.
+To assert the right of data transferability, the data subject can contact an employee of Oikos Group GmbH at any time.

 g) The right to objection